 Management relevance

 - Ungulate (reindeer, moose, sheep) grazing and browsing can counteract the climate driven encroachment of trees and shrubs into tundra regions.
 At the same time, it can prevent the natural regeneration of forests after insect outbreaks.
-Information on the effects of ungulate grazing on woody vegetation growth under a range of circumstances is needed for management of both forest resources and ungulate densities.
+Information on the effects of ungulate grazing on woody vegetation growth and tree recruitment under a range of circumstances is needed for management of both forest resources and ungulate densities.

 - Salvage logging of forests may be an effective management tool for stimulating new growth in forest after insect outbreaks, but the benefits of logging may be highly variable depending on local conditions.
 Documenting the effects of salvage logging in natural birch forests subject to moth outbreaks will hence permit forest managers to make more efficient use of salvage logging as a management tool in the future.